 How many tomato varieties can we find?

 Above we quickly talked about dozens of tomato varieties.
-I don’t know all of them.
-As far as we know there are more than 10,000 types.
-But, if you know the exact number please share the link in the comments box below.
-There are huge ranges of ‘beefsteak’ for example:
+I don’t about you but I didn’t know all of them.
+I did a search and recently discover (now) that there are more than 10,000 types.
+But, if you have the exact number please share the link in the comments box below.

 - Beefmaster (popular hybrid beefsteak)